-10 ways we're staying safe on campus this year
+10 ways we are staying safe on campus this year

-We’ve checked every space on campus to ensure it is safe to use, and approved in line with UK government guidance.
-We’ll only approve any activities on campus if they’ve undergone a comprehensive risk assessment.
+We have checked every space on campus to ensure it is safe to use, and approved in line with UK government guidance.
+We will only approve any activities on campus if they have undergone a comprehensive risk assessment.